 Q1:{% with %}and{% set %}What is the essential difference between defined variables?

-Q3: If I define a temporary variable that may not have a value (for example, an object property does not exist), will it cause an error?
+Q3: If I define a temporary variable but it may not have a value (for example, an object property does not exist), will it cause an error?
 How should I handle it?